This chapter was updated in July 2021 to reflect changes from the revised Working Together to Safeguard Children.

 - Is a Child in Need whose development would be likely to be impaired without provision of services.

-When professionals make a referral to Children's social care, they should include any pre-existing assessments such as an early assessment or a Common Assessment (CAF) in respect of the child.
-Any information they have about the child's developmental needs and the capacity of their parents and carers to meet these within the context of their wider family and environment should be provided as a part of the referral information.
+When practitioners make a referral to Children's Social Care, they should include any pre-existing assessments in respect of the child, if they have been completed.
+Any information they have about the child's developmental needs, the capacity of their parents and carers to meet these within the context of their wider family and environment should also be provided as a part of the referral information.
+This should include any information that may inform safeguarding concerns or assessment of risk from outside the home (extra-familial risk).

-The referrer should always tell parents they are referring unless to do so would put any child or young person at further risk.
+The referrer should always seek consent from parents they are referring unless to do so would put any child or young person at further risk.
+See Information Sharing Procedure, National Guidance on Information Sharing for further information on how and when to share safeguarding concerns.

-The referrer must always have the opportunity to discuss their concerns with a qualified social worker, if required.
+The referrer will always have the opportunity to discuss their concerns with a practitioner in the first instance and should be requested to follow this up in writing.

 3. Making a Referral